 Find out why there is a global gap in education funding and how this threatens the goal of all girls and boys getting a quality primary and secondary education.
 Developing countries do not have enough resources.
-Aid from international donors is dropping and is not targeted to where it will have most impact.
+Aid from international donors fell for many years and is not targeted to where it will have most impact.

 ↑A summary of funding issues

-At the same time, aid from international donors is dropping and is not targeted to where it will have most impact.
+But the plan needs urgent funding and support.
+At the moment many governments around the world are not investing enough in the education of their children and youth, and aid from international donors has been dropping and is not always targeted to where it will have the most impact.

 ↑The funding gap

 For many years, aid to education actually fell.
 In May 2018, the UN revealed that it increased in the latest statistics (2016) to $13.4 billion - the highest figure since records began in 2002.
 But there is still a long way to go before education is fully funded.

 There is currently a big funding gap to achieve Sustainable Development Goal 4.

 Governments in countries where children are out of school or not receiving a quality education should be investing the recommended 6% of Gross Domestic Product on education and spend it effectively on pre-primary through to secondary education for all children.

 Governments should also improve their tax collection systems (including through addressing tax avoidance alongside wider tax reforms)and dedicate more of this increased revenue to education.

 Donor governments should be investing Overseas Development Assistance (aid) in funding for global education as there are many countries that will not be able to generate the funding necessary to get every child in school, especially the poorest or those hardest hit by conflict and humanitarian disasters.